top of page

 A Princess of Mars by Edgar Rice Burroughs

-Edgar Rice Burroughs A Princess Of Mars was first published in 1912.
-We're talking a hundred years ago.
-The basis for the recent movie John Carter, it's full of swash-buckling action, a kick-ass princess who fights along with the soldiers, and the green, 15 foot tall, four-armed Martian Tharks.
+Edgar Rice Burroughs' A Princess of Mars was first published over 100 years ago in 1912.
+It is full of swashbuckling action, a kick-ass princess who fights alongside the soldiers, and the green, 15-foot-tall, four-armed Martian Tharks.

-John Carter, an American Civil War veteran is prospecting in Arizona, where he finds a mysterious cave which transports him to the planet Barsoom, which we call Mars.
-He is quickly found by the nomadic Tharks and taken into their community and into the friendship of a chief, Tars Tarkas.
-Soon the Princess of Helium, Dejah Thoris, falls in with the Tharks, telling of the rivalry between the people of Heluim and their enemy, the Zodanga.
-John Carter takes her away and they trek towards bringing peace to Helium.
+American Civil War veteran John Carter is prospecting in Arizona, where a mysterious cave transports him to the planet Barsoom, which we call Mars.
+Quickly found by the nomadic Tharks, he is taken into their community and into the friendship of chief Tars Tarkas.
+Soon, the Princess of Helium, Dejah Thoris, falls in with the Tharks, telling of the rivalry between her people and their enemy, the Zodanga.
+John Carter joins her cause, and they trek towards bringing peace to Helium.
 Will they arrive safely?
 Will there be a battle with the Zodanga?
 Will John become Prince of Helium?

-There are many memorable characters besides John Carter.
+Many memorable characters join John Carter.
 The Princess Dejah Thoris is a master swordswoman and ready to fight and lead her people.
-They are a good match and besides attraction, there is mutual respect and admiration.
-With all the names and higharchy, you might be thinking it's too complicated for enjoyable reading, but once you get to Barsoom, you are into the action and it the writing and characters flow naturally.
+They are a good match, and besides attraction, there is mutual respect and admiration.
+With all the names and hierarchy, you might be thinking it's too complicated for enjoyable reading, but once you get to Barsoom, you are into the action, and the writing and characters flow naturally.

 1912 / Paperback / 160 pages